fumiyau/Riron-to-Hoho-EAM/README.md

 I used sav file as raw data and converted it to dta format.

-I thank Tokio Yasuda for using his syntax to creat person years data.
+I thank Ryota Mugiyama for sharing his syntax for occulational classification and Tokio Yasuda for using his syntax to creat person years data.